aminography/NER-PersianTraditionalMedicine/README.md

 # Persian Traditional Medicine NER
-In this project a dictionary and rule based NER tool is developed which recognizes traditional medicine named entities in persian texts.
+In this project a dictionary and rule based NER tool is developed which recognizes traditional medicine named entities in Persian texts.